 A crystal clear definition of “normal wear and tear” is important for landlords because of security deposits.
 If a tenant damages your unit, the security deposit should be withheld to cover the expenses.

 Security deposit disputes can be hostile and time-consuming.
-That’s why it’s best to clearly describe what “normal wear and tear” is.
-Your tenants will appreciate that they’re being treated fairly, and that unnecessary deductions aren’t being made.
+That’s why it’s best to clearly describe what “normal wear and tear” is, especially in the lease.
+Your tenants will appreciate that they’re being treated fairly, and that unnecessary deductions to their deposit aren’t being made.

-Remember that this guide isn’t a legal document, and you should also familiarize yourself with California’s landlord-tenant laws.
+Remember that this guide isn’t a legal document and, as a landlord, you should also familiarize yourself with California’s landlord-tenant laws.

 What Can Be Considered Normal Wear and Tear?

 An aging process affects all rental properties.
-Even if your tenants are careful and respectful, your property will show signs of wear simply as a result of people walking around, using appliances, and living their lives.
-You'll have to fix this wear and tear as one of the steps involved in getting your units ready for new tenants.
+Even if your tenants are careful and respectful, your rental property will show signs of normal wear and tear simply as a result of people walking around, using appliances, and living their lives.
+A landlord will have to fix this normal wear and tear as one of the steps involved in getting your units ready for new tenants.

 Part of being an effective, profitable landlord is mitigating this wear and tear.
-By providing regular inspections and upkeep, small issues will never snowball into costly maintenance problems.
+By providing regular inspections and upkeep of your rental unit, small issues will never snowball into costly maintenance problems.
 For example, a rusty old pipe could start to leak.
-If not addressed, this pipe could burst, and you would be on the hook for the ensuing flood financially.
+If not addressed, this pipe could burst, and you would be on the hook for the ensuing flood financially, regardless of the lease agreement.

-You can see why it’s clear to distinguish between a rental property’s typical aging process and damage caused by careless or negligent renters, for their protection and yours.
+You can see why it’s clear to distinguish between a rental property’s typical aging process and damage caused by careless or negligent renters, for their protection and that of their landlords.

 How to Assess Damage and Wear and Tear

-A clear, comprehensive checklist will give you an outline of what shape the unit was in before the tenant moved in.
-Once you get used to using a wear and tear checklist, it will become like clockwork and you’ll know just what to look for.
+A clear, comprehensive checklist will give landlords an outline of what shape the rental unit was in before the new tenant moved in.
+Once a landlord gets used to using a normal wear and tear checklist, it will become like clockwork and they’ll know just what to look for.

-Take photos and videos during all move-in inspections.
+Landlords should take photos and videos during all tenant move-in inspections.
 Some of the terms used to describe wear (“worn,” “faded,” “clogged”) can vary in severity, making it tricky to be objective.
-Photos and videos will show the exact appearance of the unit, and can be a lifesaver in the unfortunate case that a security deposit dispute is taken to court.
+Photos and videos will show the exact appearance of the unit, and can be a lifesaver in the unfortunate case that a security deposit dispute is taken to court by a tenant.

-Regular inspections and good communication are important ways to stay on top of maintenance and repair.
-In an ideal world, the difference between “regular wear and tear” and damages caused by poor conduct would be self-evident.
+Regular inspections by the landlord and good communication with tenants are important ways to stay on top of rental property maintenance and repair.
+In an ideal world, the difference between “regular wear and tear” and damages caused by poor conduct by tenants would be self-evident.
 In reality, the difference can be contentious.
 Here are some concrete examples of what to consider:

 Examples of Normal Wear and Tear Vs Damage